ratschlab/HIRID-ICU-Benchmark/README.md

 ![Figure](docs/figures/Detailed-pipe-benchmark.png)

+## Update for Failure Tasks (14/01/2022)

+If you are using the benchmark on online failure tasks `Dynamic_CircFailure12Hours` and `Dynamic_RespFailure12Hours`, **we fixed an issue with the labels and you need to recompute them!**

+Indeed, only a subset of failure events was labeled making these tasks easier.
+Benchmark conclusions made in the paper have not changed and `lightGBM` still outperforms all DL methods.
+Exact values can be found in the manuscript.

+All pre-trained weights have also been updated.

 ## Key Resources
 We build our work on previously released data, models, and metrics.
 To help users which might be unfamiliar with them we provide in this section some related documentation.
 ### HiRID data